revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Every day, we feed Facebook's data beast with mounds of information.
+In facebook's data  with mounds of information.
 Every 60 seconds, 136,000(approx.) photos are uploaded, 510,000 (approx.) comments are posted, and 293,000 (approx.) status updates are posted.
 Facebook generates 4 petabytes of data per day — that's a million gigabytes.

 </details>